bridgetownrb/liquid-component/README.md

 * Investigate multiple "content areas" ([see github/view_component for inspiration](https://github.com/github/view_component/blob/master/README.md#content-areas))
 * How to handle sidecar assets for components (related JS and CSS files)
   * _Interesting thought:_ what if each component rendered out as a Web Component (aka `<liquid-cards-widget>…</liquid-cards-widget>`) and then that could easily be hooked into for implementing CSS/JS frontend functionality?
 Maybe make that an optional `web_component: true` setting in the front matter.
+  * _An additional (optional) possibility:_ variable data serialized to JSON in attributes.
+So `<liquid-product-header name="My Product" details='{"price": 3024}'>…html…</liquid-product-header>`, where `name` and `details` are variables passed to the Liquid template itself.
+Why would we want to do this?
+So a library such as `lit-element` could easily hydrate a Liquid Component and use the JSON data as props for further tweaking at runtime.
 * Testing strategy
 * Component previews